I wrote The Ultimate Guide to Fibromyalgia Disability Benefits for people who need to win or keep disability benefits for fibromyalgia.

 Is fibromyalgia a disability in Canada?

-Providers pay benefits to claimants who can prove their conditions keep them from working.
-When reviewing claims for fibromyalgia, providers focus on the seriousness of your symptoms, how they affect your work, what kind of medical treatment you’ve had, and how hard you tried to keep working.
-You have to have all of this documented in medical records or other paperwork with your claim.
+Providers pay benefits to people who can prove their condition keeps them from working.
+When reviewing claims for fibromyalgia, providers focus on the seriousness of your symptoms.
+They will consider the medical treatment you've had and future treatment plans.
+They look at how your symptoms affect your work and how hard you tried to keep working.

 Employment and disability rights for fibromyalgia